Epithumia/typst-iut-orsay-report-flat/src/lib.typ

 }

 // The function takes the whole document as `body` parameter
-// and formats it for a Paris-Saclay University thesis
+// and formats it for a IUT Orsay report
 #let iut-orsay-report(

   // The first and last names of the candidate